-"The females in the North don't wear dresses in the winter, but if they do, they wear pants and other warm clothing under their dresses.
+"The females in the North don't wear dresses in the winter, but if they do they wear pants and other warm clothing under their dresses.
 It's very cold in the North," Lady Jaya answered.

 "They're winters horses and they've always been in the North and East," Lord Balar replied.

-"You grew up on the plains your Majesty?" Éomer asked Adair.
+"You grew up on the plains Your Majesty?" Éomer asked Adair.

-"Where there any cities where your ancestors came from Lord Khan?" Éothain asked.
+"Are there any cities where your ancestors came from Lord Khan?" Éothain asked.